Today, we are learning about the most basic concept- Electric Current.

 There are many things to learn about it- What is Electric Current?
 How does Electric Current generate?

 The evolution of the electric current starts from the atom.
 What is the atom?

 In the universe, every substance is made by the atom.
 This is more of a Physics concept.

 An atom consists of the smallest tiny particle – proton, electron, and neutron.
 These particles are having a different charge.
 Proton gives positive, an electron gives negative charge and neutron gives no charge (neutral).

 Proton and neutron are present in the nucleus.
 The nucleus is a central part of the atom and electron moves around the nucleus in the outermost orbit of the atom.

 The outermost of free electrons are loosely bounded in orbit.
 It can easily move and attracted to other particle-like protons.

 As the free electron is moving in the orbit, the atom is electrical in nature.
-Particles like proton and electron are responsible for generating electric current.
+Particles like protons and electrons are responsible for generating electric current.